xtruder/go-testparrot/README.md

-# gotestparrot
+# go-testparrot

-gotestparrot records and replies expected test values, so you don't have to hardcode complex test values.
+go-testparrot records and replies expected test values, so you don't have to hardcode complex test values.